Season 5 of Downton Abbey Bides Its Time While Waiting for the End

 The future was a predominant theme is season five.
 Carson, Hughes, Patmore, and the Bates all made arrangements for their retirements while Tom continued to grapple with his desire to leave for America while taking Sybbie’s best interests into consideration.
 Lord Grantham continued to weigh the interests of the village against his obligation to preserve the way of life that can be threatened by those whose interest lie solely in monetary game.
 Mrs. Crawley debates a marriage proposal to the disdain of Lady Violet, who fears losing her treasured companion as selfish as that may be.

 Problem is, this is all familiar territory.
 Edith and Tom’s storylines are merely continuations of plots from last season that could, and probably should have been wrapped up.
-Lady Rose’s late season courtship with Atticus is just about the only fresh plotline to be had other than Mrs. Crawley, who unexpectedly found herself in possession of one of the show’s better stories.
+Lady Rose’s late-season courtship with Atticus is just about the only fresh plotline to be had other than Mrs. Crawley, who unexpectedly found herself in possession of one of the show’s better stories.

 The Bates remain the biggest thorn in Julian Fellows’ paw.
 He has never really known what to do with them.
-Sadly, this has resulted in yet another murder plotline that’s even more droll and tedious as the first.
+Sadly, this has resulted in yet another murder plotline that’s even droller and tedious as the first.
 It’s hard to imagine that #freebates was ever a legitimate fan rally as the couple hasn’t had a positive moment in years.

 Fan sentiment also provides a roadblock for Lady Edith and her illegitimate child.
 It’s sad story.
 It isn’t a particularly interesting one and Edith’s years of being an annoying/whiney character didn’t do the plot any favors.
 After five seasons of watching her mope around, it’s hard to care.